OliveiraaJP/OliveiraaJP/README.md

 - 📫 How to reach me *oliveirajpdev@gmail.com*

-- 🎭 Horror movies lover
+- 🎭 Addicted to horror & animation movies

 ##